zaharchenko-evgeny/claude-code-telemetry/README.md

 <p align="center">
   <strong>See exactly how you/your team uses AI coding assistants</strong><br>
-  Track costs, usage patterns, and session data for Claude Code and Codex CLI
+  Track costs, usage patterns, and session data for Claude Code, Codex CLI, and Gemini CLI
 </p>

 ---